 Note: Include follow-up services related to a countable visit.
-For example, if a provider asks that a patient return in 30 days for a flu shot, when that patient presents, the shot is counted because it is legally considered to be a part of the initial visit.
-DO NOT report a service for an individual who is not a health center patient who comes in just for a flu shot during a health center-run flu clinic and without a specific referral from a prior visit.
+For example, if a provider asks that a patient return in 30 days for a flu shot, when that patient presents, the shot is counted.
+DO NOT report a service for an individual who is NOT a health center patient who comes in just for a flu shot during a health center-run flu clinic.